systemsnmr/ivtnmr/README.md

 1. Sort experiments: `sort.py`.
 This script sorts data by experiment type, adds rough experiment time to the title, creates cara repository with linked 2DHN spectra and `integr_datasets_31P.txt` file for 31P integration.
 See script header for details.
 For auto-generation of cara repository, two fragments of final repository (`180917_INx_blank_1top.cara`, `180917_INx_blank_2bottom.cara`) need to be present in the py/user directory.

+2. For quick visualization / comparison of data in TopSpin - see helper scripts: `res.py` (reading data by giving only parts of dataset name), `md.py` (overlaying series), `zim.py` and `zh33.py` (zooming on specific regions of spectra).

 3. Process 1D31P:
   - `qumulti 5000-5500`
   - example of processing command (check only SR corrections, in our setup phase seems determined robustly enough by `apks` routine):